Why a Mac mini?

 OS X Server

-Turn your Mac into a server by purchasing Server.app from the AppStore on any Mac running OS X 10.9 “Mavericks”.
-It is installed from the factory on Mac mini Servers.
-Profile Manager unlocks the capability to control and manage other Macs running Lion and iOS devices.
+Turn your Mac into a server by purchasing Server.app from the AppStore on any Mac running OS X 10.10 “Yosemite”.
+Profile Manager unlocks the capability to control and manage other Macs running OS X 10.7 Lion and newer as well as iOS devices.
 Xcode Server allows for continuous integration between a team of developers and manages automated software builds & tests.
-With other features such as calendars, address book, email etc, Wiki Server, and File Sharing Server OSX Server allows for out of the box business collaboration.
+With other features such as calendars, address book, email etc, Wiki Server, and File Sharing Server OS X Server allows for out of the box business collaboration.

-At idle, the Mac mini sips 13w (11w on the past Core2Duo model) of power.
+At idle, the Mac mini sips 6w (13w on the past Late-2012 model) of power.
 Generating very little heat and highly optimized to reduce power usage as much as possible.
 We are able to host a great number of Mac minis in a single data center cabinet allowing us to maximize the number of clients we can sustain while keeping our power and cooling usage down.